Horta2021 Hollola will be held (due to covid19) in August, on the 4th and 5th.

-The event is the world’s biggest gatherint for foraging, picking, cooking and eating wild edible plants (Greek word for this is ”horta”).
-Lecturers are among the leading ones in the world, from Scandinavia, Russia, Europe and USA.
-Over 6000 visitors are expected.
+The event will be held every second year (next after this in 2026, May) as the world’s most important gathering for foraging, picking, cooking and eating wild edible plants (Greek word for this is ”horta”).
+Lecturers invited are among the leading ones in the world, from Scandinavia, Russia, Europe and USA.

 Why this event is held in Finland?